mpv-player/mpv/DOCS/man/input.rst

     option is for loading playlist during command line parsing.
 For client API uses, you should use the ``loadlist`` command instead.

+``window-scale``
+    Might verify the set value when setting while a window is created.

 ``audio-file``, ``sub-file``, ``external-file``
     These options/properties are actually lists of filenames.
 To make the command-line interface easier, each ``--audio-file=...`` option appends